 How Do You Catch Spotted Bass

 When fishing for spotted bass, they can be caught in similar ways to largemouth bass.
-Bring along light tackle and cast lures such as spinners, plastic worms, jigs, or crankbaits.
+The techniques for spotted bass vs largemouth fishing are nearly identical except for the habitat in which you find them Bring along light tackle and cast lures such as spinners, plastic worms, jigs, or crankbaits.
 Mix them up until you find what’s workings.

 Another option is live bait.
 Tip the hook with a crawfish, baitfish, or worm and send it to the bottom or beneath a float.